History (HIST)

 HIST 153 Growing Up in US History (4 Credits)

 This course explores the historical experience of growing up in the United States through the intersection of race and gender.
-We will analyze the ways that childhood, adolescence, and young adulthood have been constructed, the social and cultural institutions which shape the range of experiences, and the factors that influence individual identities.
-We will explore the pressures, contradictions, and confusions of racial and gendered experiences, as well as how those ideas of “race” and “gender” developed in the first place.
-We will answer such questions as: How do we know that girls are supposed to wear pink and boys are supposed to wear blue, and who gets to decide?
-How do a range of femininities, masculinities, and other gender expectations impact us as we grow to be adults?
-How and why was the concept of “race” invented, and how do those ideas differ by class, sexual identity, religion, region, education, and other cultural and social markers?
-How have the life stages of childhood and adolescence been commodified over time—through advertising, film and television, celebrity culture, novels, magazines, music, and social media—and how have young people responded by creating their own youth culture and attempting to change social expectations?
+We will analyze the ways that childhood, adolescence, and young adulthood have been constructed, as well as the social and cultural institutions which shape individual experiences and identities.
+We will answer such questions as: How do a range of femininities, masculinities, and other gender expectations impact us as we grow to be adults?
+How and why have the concepts of “race” and “gender” developed, and how do those ideas differ by class, sexual identity, religion, region, education, and other cultural and social markers?
+How have young people created their own youth culture and attempted to change social expectations using advertising, film and television, magazines, music, and social media?

 Prerequisites: None